-Vintage Sound Vintage 40mvp - Black Tweed
+Vintage Sound Vintage 40mvp, Black Tweed

-As many of you may know (and some of you may not) the Fender AB763 40-watt circuit is behind some of the most coveted Fender tones of all time.
+The Fender AB763 40-watt circuit is behind some of the most coveted Fender tones of all time.
 This dual 6L6 blackface circuit was in the Vibroverb, Pro Reverb, Super Reverb, and Bandmaster.
 Fact is, 99% of the difference between these amps was speaker configurations.
 The Vibroverb was a 1x15, the Pro Reverb was a 2x12, the Super Reverb was a 4x10, and the Bandmaster was just a head.

 Notice anything missing?

-Being in this smaller chassis, the faceplate of the Vintage 40mvp is also smaller, leaving no room for the Normal/Bright switches.
+The faceplate of the Vintage 40mvp is also smaller, leaving no room for the Normal/Bright switches.
 To address this Vintage Sound uses a high-end push/pull pot for the Volume control.
 By default it uses Normal voicing, and when pulled it engages the Bright voicing.

-So what about these bonuses you mentioned?
+So what about these bonuses?

 1) Channel 1 on all Fender style amps (normal channel) has an identical tone stack to Channel 2 (vibrato channel).
 The only difference in Channel 1 and Channel 2 is that Channel 2 has reverb and vibrato effects.
 Because Channel 1 is mostly unused and is a redundant channel, it's been re-voiced with a mild high gain mod.
 This makes Channel 1 perform as if using a compression pedal but with a much more natural tone because the effect is part of the tube circuitry.
 The channel is fairly clean when picked lightly and becomes more compressed with pick attack and volume increase.
 The reverb and vibrato effects are also brought into Channel 1 giving the player two different channels, both with effects, making the amp more versatile.

 2) The rectifier is switchable between Solid State and 5AR4(GZ34) Tube Rectified.
 This allows the amps response to be quicker/stiffer with little to no sag, or softer with sag.
-Some people like one more than the other, and some people love both.
-With the Vintage 40mvp, the choice is yours!

 So, what do you end up with?

-Finally, a 1x12 combo version of the Vibroverb/Pro Reverb in a smaller size.
+A 1x12 combo version of the Vibroverb/Pro Reverb in a smaller size.
 A "Mini Vibroverb / Pro Reverb", or MVP for short.
 On top of that, it includes many popular mods the originals didn't have.